It seems easier to just go on without changing perspective, especially when your daily tasks don’t leave much room for implementing new solutions.

 The decisions you make about your business and analytics goals will heavily impact the choice of data you should collect.
 Lacking some crucial information will lead you to misunderstandings, yet tracking everything might be a waste of time.
 Invest some time in choosing what to track – this can save you a lot more time in the long run.

 Critical paths are a series of events that have to happen in order for your users to achieve their goals.
-They’re the crucial steps on the user journey.
+They’re the crucial steps on the customer journey.
 For example, for a food delivery app the critical path may look like this:

 -> register –> choose a restaurant and food –> confirm address -> payment -> receive or collect the order